 - Scrivener is offering their extended free trial for NaNoWriMo participants.
 It extends the usual one-month trial to run instead from October 15th to December 7th, giving you time to both begin your planning early and export your final product.
 Participants can then purchase the program at a 20% discount, while winners receive 50% off.

 - The Great Courses Plus is offering a free trial for the month of November with a 50% discount for the next 6 months for all participants.
 The Great Courses Plus offers lectures on a wide variety of topics, including writing instruction.
 (Note: Their website states that you’ll receive 50% off for the first 2 months, but their announcement on the NaNoWriMo page says 6 months.)

 - IngramSpark is offering this year’s participants free title uploads & free revisions from November 1 to March 31.

 You can find these offers along with many more on the NaNoWriMo member forum.

 A freebie for you

 50,000 words in 30 days is a lot, but doing a little planning ahead of time can increase your chances of success.
 My favorite tool for both planning & writing is Scrivener, and I’ve created a template to use for my own work.
 It’s designed with mystery novels in mind & contains lots of planning worksheets, as well as some tips & research links I find helpful.
-If you think it might be useful for you, you can download it here.
 If you’ve never worked with templates in Scrivener, this tutorial will help you out.